Dry Facts about Earth:

 at least as large as Mars, slams into Earth, creating a debris cloud that later

-after the solar system's birth.
+after the solar system's came into existence.

 Moon's equatorial radius: 1 738.1 km (~ 1 080 miles)